stateofca/opencred/README.md

   - `Yes` - There exists a field with path `$.credentialSubject.senior_citizen` containing value `1` in the credential.
   - `No` - There does **not** exist a field with path `$.credentialSubject.senior_citizen` in the credential.

-If you would like to enable reCAPTCHA in the web interface, you should specify the following fields after registering your OpenCred domain in the [reCAPTCHA registration page](https://www.google.com/recaptcha/admin/create) (Note: you may register `localhost` for local development):
+If you would like to enable reCAPTCHA in the audit web interface, you should specify the following fields after registering your OpenCred domain in the [reCAPTCHA registration page](https://www.google.com/recaptcha/admin/create) (Note: you may register `localhost` for local development):
-- `enableAuditReCaptcha` - Whether to enable reCAPTCHA (default: `false`).
+- `reCaptcha.enable` - Array of page IDs for which to enable reCAPTCHA (`audit` in the case of the audit web interface).
-- `reCaptchaVersion` - The version of reCAPTCHA that you registered for the domain (required if `enableAuditReCaptcha` is `true`).
+- `reCaptcha.version` - The version of reCAPTCHA that you registered for the domain (required if `reCaptcha.enable` is non-empty).
 At the time of this writing, the only available versions are `2` and `3`.
-- `reCaptchaSiteKey` - The reCAPTCHA site key that you registered for the domain (required if `enableAuditReCaptcha` is `true`).
+- `reCaptcha.siteKey` - The reCAPTCHA site key that you registered for the domain (required if `reCaptcha.enable` is non-empty).

 If you want to test out the audit feature, follow these steps:
 1. Run an instance of OpenCred using the instructions below.